siamak4mo/goChat/README.md

 run `make deploy` to build `server.bin`, `client.bin`, and `gochat_server.json` (the server configuration) files.

+the provided makefile uses `gccgo` compiler, if you want to use the default go compiler, comment the first line of the `go_server/makefile` out.

 the server program is a zero-dependency `GoLang` project, and the client program is written in `C` and only depends on the `ncurses` library, so be sure `ncurses.h` is available.